 Top 5 MLM Fundamentals

-When it comes to our great industry, there are only a few basic MLM fundamentals that you need to understand and master.
-As I see it, there are five basic MLM fundamentals in network marketing which include (1) lead generation, (2) inviting, (3) closing, (4) following up, and (5) taprooting.
+When it comes to our amazing industry, there are only a few basic MLM fundamentals you need to understand and master.
+As I see it, there are five basic MLM fundamentals in network marketing which include (1) lead generation, (2) closing, (3) follow up, (4) launching new reps, and (5) promoting events.

 In the paragraphs below, I will cover each MLM fundamental in greater detail.